Skip to content

 • Tie: The easiest way to tie your tenderloin is to use smaller pieces of kitchen twine and tie a string around the meat every couple of inches.
 This holds the meat together so that the meat cooks evenly.

-• Chill: Last, if you plan to chill the meat overnight coated in the dry rub, now’s the time to do it.
-If you don’t, it’s all good, it will still turn out great!
+• Chill: Last, if you plan to chill the meat overnight coated in the salty dry rub, now’s the time to do it.

-5. Roast the beef.
 Spread the butter mixture over the beef and transfer the pan into the oven to roast for 20-25 minutes.
-Use a digital thermometer for an accurate reading to determine your desired temperature.
-Use the temperature guide to help.
+Use a digital meat thermometer for an accurate reading to determine your desired temperature.
+Use the temperature guide below to achieve the doneness you like.

-6. Rest, slice, and serve.
-Remove the roast beef tenderloin from the oven and place the meat on a cutting board to rest.
+Remove the beef tenderloin from the oven and place the meat on a cutting board to rest.
 Let it sit for 15-20 minutes while the juices redistribute and settle.
 Then (and only then) slice it into 1-inch pieces and enjoy!

-I like it at medium-rare as does most of my family, so I pull it out of the oven once the temperature reaches 125°F and then serve it at 130°F.
+For the best juicy results, I prefer beef medium-rare as does most of my family, so I pull it out of the oven once the temperature reaches 125°F and then serve it at 130°F.

 Every oven is different, so it’s less about how long and more about keeping an eye on the temperature.
-Generally, it’s around 20-25 minutes in a 425°F, give or take depending.
+Generally, for a medium-rare doneness it cooks for around 20-25 minutes in a 425°F oven.
+Using a meat thermometer will give you the most accurate results for your preferred doneness.

 • Rare: pull at 120°F; serve at 125°F